aditya-shrivastavv/selenium/README.md

 - We can use implicit wait to find elements in the page
 - We can use explicit wait to wait for some time untill some condition is met

+## Real Life Automation Example

+- When you get an OTP for something, that OTP automatically gets detected and filled into the fields and submits